Info: I do not own this machine anymore, therefore my ability to answer your questions is limited.

 Now, the jobs I did back in the day are all done, and I don’t use the machine that often anymore.
 A shame really.
 Or, at least, I used to not use it anymore.
 But since my daily driver – a very particular combination of a Ryzen 5 1600, G.Skill RAM and an RX 480 – doesn’t play too well together with Linux kernel 5.x (Manjaro), presenting me with totally cool random reboots, system freezes and the like, I needed to look for alternatives.

 So, the idea was formed to use the z820 instead.
 If it just wasn’t for the noise level.
 Ohh, the noise this thing makes.
-You see, I understand that the 2x 2687W v2 with 150W TDP each, high current VRMs and ECC RAM need proper cooling.
+You see, I understand that the 2x 2687W v2 with 150W TDP each, high current VRMs, 128 GB ECC DDR3 and an RX 480 need proper cooling.
 But running this beast of a machine in its current state and under my desk was just out of the question.

 An avid PC builder and quiet-loving enthusiast myself, I looked for a solution.